Universal Configuration

 Pattern End

-A Pattern End data block is required to end rotary Pattern Loop and rotary Pattern Locations operations.
+A Pattern End data block is required to end rotary pattern operations.
 There are no fields in the Pattern End data block.

 inset_41.jpg